ravi0130/azure-avs-microhack/README.md

   - Change directory:

-  `cd ./azure-avs-microhack`
+  `cd ./azure-avs-microhack/users`

 - Now start the deployment (when prompted, confirm with **yes** to start the deployment):

-  `az deployment sub create -n rg-deploy -l canadacentral --template-file 0-main.bicep`
+  `az deployment sub create -n rg-deploy-user -l canadacentral --template-file 0-main.bicep`

-- You will be asked to enter the ID of the hacker you registered to in the excel file so you'll get assigned a unique IP range for your deployment.
+- You will be asked to enter the ID of the user you registered to in the excel file so you'll get assigned a unique IP range for your deployment.

 Deployment takes approximately 30 minutes.